Firmware update application

 Digi recommends you verify the current firmware version of the MCA and check for a more recent version on the Digi support site.

-Go to the ConnectCore 8M Nano software product page on the Digi web site to check for the latest available MCA firmware version.
+Go to the ConnectCore 8M Nano product support page to check for the latest available MCA firmware version.

 Check the current MCA firmware version